Grassmannian diffusion maps based dimension reduction and classification for high-dimensional data: Introduction

 \section{Introduction}

-Dimensionality reduction techniques play a fundamental role in the interpretation and characterization of high-dimensional data used in computationally intensive data-driven applications such as data compression \cite{baraniuk2010,gan2020}, data classification \cite{wu2020,yan2020}, uncertainty quantification \cite{giovanis2018,soize2020,giovanis2020,wang2020}, and biological sciences \cite{uh2016, moon2017, moon2018}, just to mention few of them.
-Although linear dimensionality reduction methods (e.g., principal component analysis (PCA) \cite{jolliffe2011}) suffice to extract features of the elements of a dataset, they fail to capture the intrinsic nonlinear geometric structure of the dataset itself.
-To circumvent this limitation, kernel-based techniques have been successfully employed in several applications taking advantage of the data similarity expressed on a connected graph designed over the dataset.
-Among these techniques one can include isometric mapping, also known as Isomap \cite{tenenbaum2000,balasubramanian2002}, local linear embedding (LLE) \cite{roweis2000, donoho2003}, T-distributed stochastic neighbor embedding (t-SNE) \cite{maaten2008}, kernel principal component analysis (Kernel PCA) \cite{scholkopf1998}; Laplacian eigenmaps \cite{belkin2003}, and diffusion maps \cite{coifman2006}.
+Dimensionality reduction techniques play a fundamental role in the interpretation and characterization of high-dimensional data in computationally intensive data-driven applications such as data compression \cite{baraniuk2010,gan2020}, data classification \cite{wu2020,yan2020}, uncertainty quantification \cite{giovanis2018,soize2020,giovanis2020,wang2020}, and biological sciences \cite{uh2016, moon2017, moon2018}, just to mention few of them.
+Although linear dimensionality reduction techniques (e.g., principal component analysis (PCA) \cite{jolliffe2011}) suffice to extract features of the elements of a dataset, they fail to capture the intrinsic nonlinear geometric structure of the dataset itself.
+To circumvent this limitation, kernel-based techniques have been successfully employed in several applications by taking advantage of the data similarity expressed on a connected graph on the data.
+Among these techniques one can include isometric mapping, also known as Isomap \cite{tenenbaum2000,balasubramanian2002}; local linear embedding (LLE) \cite{roweis2000, donoho2003}; T-distributed stochastic neighbor embedding (t-SNE) \cite{maaten2008}; kernel principal component analysis (Kernel PCA) \cite{scholkopf1998}; Laplacian eigenmaps \cite{belkin2003}; diffusion maps (DMaps) \cite{coifman2006}; and vector diffusion maps (VDMaps) \cite{singer2012}.

+Existing nonlinear dimensionality reduction techniques consider that high-dimen-\\sional data lie on a low-dimensional manifold embedded in a Euclidean space.
+Therefore, to reveal this embedded low-dimensional structure, one can resort to kernel-based techniques such as diffusion maps \cite{coifman2006}; where the spectral decomposition of the transition matrix of a random walk performed on the data is used to determine a new set of coordinates embedding this manifold into a low-dimensional Euclidean space.
+But, for certain classes of problems, the manifold on which the data lie is not well-characterized in Euclidean space.
+Instead, certain data sets (particularly very high-dimensional data sets such as images and numerical simualtions with many degrees of freedom) have structure that is inherently constrained to lie on a submanifold of a Reimmannian manifold.

+Recent works have begun to consider that nonlinear dimensionality techniques can benefit from incorporating metrics beyond conventional Euclidean distance metrics.
+For example, an extension of DMaps, known as vector diffusion maps (VDMaps) \cite{singer2012}, includes the information about orthogonal transformations of neighboring points into the definition of similarity.
+Although VDMaps uses orthogonal transformations to align the data, similarity is still based on the Euclidean distance.
+The authors of \cite{singer2012} suggested that the Grassmannian distance could be considered; however, they note that using the Grassmannian distance in a Gaussian kernel could yield a non positive semi-definite kernel matrix \cite{harandi2014}.
+In this work, we demonstrate how a Grassmannian metric can be employed in the DMaps to explore the intrinsic structure of data constrained to lie on a submanifold of the Grassmann manifold (i.e. a Grassmannian diffusion manifold).